SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Our gripe with this arrangement has to do with the pricing.
 With Ring, you get discounts if you bundle the Ring Alarm with a Ring security camera or doorbell.
 With the Self Setup, you’ll still pay retail costs for the Google products you add to your package.

-Thankfully, a Nest Aware subscription is included in the $34.99 Self Setup monitoring package.
+Thankfully, a Nest Aware subscription is included in the $39.99 Self Setup monitoring package.
 That means advanced features and cloud recording will be automatically added to your Google Nest cameras without having to pay Google another subscription fee.
+Facial recognition is also a feature you’ll unlock by signing up for that subscription plan.

 FYI: Google Nest hasn’t been around all that long — a little under 10 years.2 During that time, though, it has grown to be one of the biggest names in the DIY home security industry.